Lesotho is popularly called the "Mountain Kingdom" or

 'The Place of Smoke' after the haze that the 610 foot drop

-creates as it plummets into a spectacular gorge (above).
 This mountainous topography has led to a fragile ecology

-within Lesotho as the soil level is very thin and, although
+within Lesotho as the soil level is very thin, and, although

 most families grow some of their own vegetables, overuse of